 Here are five local companies who are doing super cool and exciting work that has lead them to take the B-Corp Declaration of Inter-dependence:

 BullFrog Power: Remember when their eye-catching signs started popping up on lawns around Toronto?
 A lot has happened since then, with Ontario no longer burning coal and adding wind farms over the years, but there’s still a very long way to go for renewable energy.
-A clean energy company is the first thing that comes to mind when talking about environmental businesses, so we just had to give BullFrog a shout-out for their work in supporting renewable energy over the years.
+That’s why the Gladstone is proud to now be 100% BullFrog powered!
 They’re even creating power from zoo poo now.
 Yes, that’s exactly what you think it is, and it’s awesome.